DXgovernance/DAVI/src/stores/readme.md

 - **fetchers**: folder containing different fetching hooks
   - **index.ts**:
 - **writers**: folder containing writing hooks
+- **checkDataSourceAvailability.ts**: this file exports a function to check if the default data source is available or not, and returns a boolean.
+If the default data source isn't available, it'll use the fallback source until the next check.
+If the governance implementation doesn't have a fallback data source, it should return always `true`
 - **index.ts**: this file exports all the information needed for that governance type: the name, bytecode, available hooks, and all capabilities (features) this governance system has

 # Guides